Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Methodology

 \subsection{Problem Statement}

 We study end-to-end navigation for a legged robot operating on mixed terrain.
 At each time $t$, the robot observes a short sequence of $K$ multimodal frames

 where $I_i^R$ and $I_i^D$ are the RGB and depth images, respectively.
-In addition to sensory observations, the task is conditioned on a sequence of route points $\mathcal{P}_t$ that prescribes the path from start to goal.
+Then, the task is conditioned on a sequence of route points $\mathcal{P}_t$ that prescribes the path from start to goal.
 Let

 denote the next $M$ route points expressed in global latitude–longitude coordinates.
-During execution, the upcoming two points ($M=2$) are converted into local Cartesian coordinates and used both to guide the controller and to infer a discrete command (left/straight/right).
+During execution, the upcoming two points ($M=2$) are converted into local Cartesian coordinates and used to guide the controller.
 The learning objective is to find parameters $\theta$ of a function